hlashbrooke/Bible-Readings-for-Seriously-Simple-Podcasting/readme.txt

 = How do I change the Bible version in use? =

 You will find a new setting at the bottom of the "Podcast > Settings" page where you can select which Bible version is used - it defaults to the New International Version (NIV).
 You can filter this to use [any version that biblegateway.com offers](https://www.biblegateway.com/versions/) using the `ssp_bible_readings_version` filter.
-This filter includes the episode ID as an additional paramter, so you can use it to specify a different version for specific episodes.
+This filter includes the episode ID as an additional parameter, so you can use it to specify a different version for specific episodes.
 [See some example code here](https://gist.github.com/hlashbrooke/42df1ebaec9adf4c2f09350b6f7e1e47).

 = Can I include multiple readings in one episode? =